 Although the energy utilization is not thoroughly described, it is useful for comparative purposes.
 It could be expected in the anadromous stocks, which cease feeding upon entering fresh water, that the male uses over 60 per cent of its stored energy for body maintenance and the female uses less than 60 per cent at normal temperature levels to time of death.
-The sex products of the female account for 15 to 20 per cent of the body energy, as opposed to 5 to 8 per cent in the male.
-It could be expected that the female uses double the body energy in nest building (2 to 5 per cent) as does the male.
+The sex products of the female account for 16 to 18 per cent of the body energy, as opposed to 5 to 6 percent in the male.
+It could be expected that the female uses double the body energy in nest building (3 to 5 percent) as does the male.
 Therefore, as noted above, the males, living longer, would require more energy for body maintenance.

-Egg size is a function of size or age of females and inherited characteristics.
+Egg size is a function of size or age of females.
 Larger, older females produce larger eggs.
 Egg sizes given generally refer to green eggs; however, the sizes of water-hardened eggs represent space room required in artificial propagation and are approximated in the tables here, as they vary widely.